Popular assembly: Rome

 Popular assemblies had a role in the government of the Roman Kingdom and the Roman Republic.
 In the latter, reflecting the Roman view that the people were the source of political power, assemblies had the highest official authority and the final say on laws and appointments.
-In practice, they were heavily controlled by the magistrates who summoned and presided over them, reducing them to instead being one of three interlinked branches of the Republic alongside the magistrates and the Senate.
+In practice, they were heavily controlled by the magistrates who summoned and presided over them, reducing them to instead being one of three interlinked branches of the Republic alongside the magistrates and the Roman Senate.
 These assemblies did not initiate or debate proposals, but listened to statements from appointed speakers and voted on proposals.
 In contrast to the assemblies, the Senate had few official powers, but was effectively the Republic's principle institution of political debate.

 The oldest assembly was the Curiate Assembly, which was founded during the Kingdom.
 It did not operate on a one man, one vote principle.
 Instead, each citizen was assigned to a grouping called a curia, and majorities of participants in a majority of curiae were necessary to approve a decision, regardless on whether it was supported by an overall majority of participants.
 The Centuriate Assembly and Tribal Assembly developed later and operated with a similar system but based on different groupings.
 Assemblies were dominated by the wealthier classes, as only they could devote time to participating, and they were overrepresented further by the grouping-based voting systems.

 The Curiate Assembly was already largely ceremonial in the middle of the Republican period, and the late Republic saw a decline of the assemblies' roles.
 Their last effective powers were abolished during the Roman Empire, with the second Roman emperor, Tiberius, transferring them to the Senate.
 Frank Abbott attributes their decline to the transformation of the Roman state from a city-state to an empire; they no longer represented its population and representing the rest of the empire was impractical.

+Philippines

+In barangays in the Philippines, barangay assemblies are mandated by the Local Government Code every six months.
+Starting in 2019, the government set these on every March and October.
+The law mandates assemblies where residents of a barangay in the last six months, Filipino citizens at least 15 years old or older, and registered as members of the barangay assembly, are to take part.
+In 2019, 97% of barangays conducted barangay assemblies.